-The findings from the current study, published online by the journal Nature Medicine, demonstrate the staying power of the immune response generated by the vaccine, known as NeoVax, which works by targeting specific proteins on each patient’s tumor cells.
-The researchers found that, nearly four years after vaccination, the patients’ immune system cells were active not only against tumor cells with those distinctive proteins, but also spread to other proteins found in those patients’ tumor cells.
+Findings from a study, published by the journal Nature Medicine, recently demonstrated the staying power of the immune response generated by a vaccine, known as NeoVax, which works by targeting specific proteins on each patient’s cancer cells.
+The researchers found that, nearly four years after vaccination, the patients’ immune system cells were active not only against cancer cells with those distinctive proteins, but also spread to other proteins found in those patients’ cancer cells.

 The study involved eight patients at high risk of recurrence following surgical removal of their melanoma.
 The vaccine is made from bits of proteins, called epitopes, that poke from the cell surface and serve as signals to the immune system.
 The epitopes come from neoantigens which are abnormal proteins on the cancer cells that warn that a cell is cancerous and should be destroyed.
 To make the vaccine the sequence of DNA in each patient’s cancer is scanned to identify targets for T cells, which lead the immune system’s attack on the cancer.

 Researchers reported that a median of four years after treatment, all eight patients survived with six showing no signs of active disease.
 They also found evidence that the cells not only “remembered” their initial target epitopes but had expanded their repertoire to recognize other melanoma-related epitopes as well.
 The researchers reported that they found evidence of a sustained immune response.
 T cells continued to specifically target melanoma cells and retained a memory of the epitopes they initially responded to.
 The T cells were activated to kill cancer cells and, critically, had diversified to target melanoma epitopes not included in the original vaccine.